Spherical cosmological models: an alternative cosmology: Between a dust ball and a universe

 \subsection{Mass ejection from a black hole}

-Next to impossible as this limiting case (for which $X(r_{b},t)$ is not singular and not zero) may be in the spherical case globally, the condition $X(r_b,t)=0/0$ and finite may very well occur on a local scale with the spherical symmetry broken.
+Next to impossible as a neck (for which $X(r_{b},t)$ is not singular and not zero) may be in the spherical case globally, the condition $X(r_b,t)=0/0$ and finite may very well occur on a local scale with the spherical symmetry broken.
 From the asymptotic expression of $X(r,t)$ in (\ref{Xasymp}) it follows that

 When both $\partial_rR(r)$ and $\sqrt{1-2e(r)}$ are zero, i.e. when shells collide at the boundary $r_b$, the boundary could be crossed, and if this happens at maximum expansion,\footnote{In the other cases the crossing material would enter the space between the universe and the Schwarzschild radius, where only inward motion is possible and this material would therefore instantaneously enter the universe again with a locally Lorentzian outward velocity.} matter and radiation could leave the black hole.
 Clearly, it remains a tough act to climb the gravitational wall in order to reach an outside observer, but since the radial coefficient $X(r,t)$ is locally and temporarily regular, this is perfectly possible.
 We are then in the condition of a dust ball (section \ref{sect_dustball}), without Schwarzschild-$\Lambda$ radius.
-This condition may also be relevant for 'small' and rotating black holes (recall that the Kerr solution at the poles is locally very similar to the Schwarzschild solution), because, according to this mechanism, matter and radiation could escape from the poles of a rotating black hole, thereby forming bipolar outflows.
+This condition may also be relevant for 'small' and rotating black holes (recall that the Kerr solution at the poles is locally very similar to the Schwarzschild solution), because, according to this mechanism, matter and radiation could escape from the poles of a rotating black hole, thereby causing periodic bipolar outbursts.

+In order to make the structural constraints for this to happen somewhat more concrete, let us assume $\Lambda=0$, hence $a=0$.
+At the moment of maximum expansion, $\partial_\psi\cyc=0$, and therefore the expressions (\ref{Rasymp}), (\ref{drRasymp}), (\ref{Xasymp}) and (\ref{Xasympcoef}) reduce to